 Looking to head to Spain and not sure where to go or what to do?
-Then come on this 3-week trip with us and experience Spain at its finest!
+Then come on this 3-week itinerary and experience Spain at its finest!

 Let’s start in Barcelona, bring your walking shoes as we will be spending a few days walking in the footsteps of Gaudí and Picasso.
 Barcelona is one of Europe’s most loved and dynamic cities.
 I would suggest spending 3 – 5 nights in Barcelona where you can walk around, taking in all the sites, the art, the culture, the museums, the Catalan people.
 It’s so unique and diverse, very different from the rest of Spain.

 A must see when you travel to Barcelona is a visit to Gaudí’s architectural icons.
-One of the most famous being La Sagrada Família, spectacular.
-You could sit there all day and marvel at his unique architectural style, it’s got a mix of gothic and modern influences, it’s evident in the curvilinear columns and arches.
-Gaudí died in 1926, and most of his life was spent on this project.
-This gorgeous building is a UNESCO World Heritage Site, and it’s one of those buildings that you’ll stare at for hours upon hours, wondering how it got to where it’s at today.
+One of the most famous being La Sagrada Família.
+You could sit there all day and marvel at his unique architectural style.
+It has a mix of gothic and modern influences- it’s evident in the curvilinear columns and arches.
+Gaudí died in 1926 and most of his life was spent on this project.
+This gorgeous building is a UNESCO World Heritage Site and it’s one of those buildings that you’ll stare at for hours upon hours, wondering how it got to where it’s at today.

 After we say goodbye to Barcelona, our next stop is a beachside town 40 minutes south called Sitges.
-It’s the most gorgeous, quaint coastal town I’ve ever visited.
+It’s the most gorgeous, quaint coastal town.
 Cobblestone streets, beautiful little boutique shops, quaint little restaurants with a gorgeous mama or papa cooking you a typical lunch or dinner.
 Absolutely gorgeous.
-This town comes to life in summer, but it’s one of those places you can visit all year round.
-Full of culture, Sitges is my favourite all-time hidden Spanish gem.
-When you come here, make sure you book at least 2 nights, because it’s a town you won’t want to leave.
+This town comes to life in summer but it’s one of those places you can visit all year round.
+Full of culture, Sitges is a favourite all-time hidden Spanish gem.
+When you come here, make sure you book at least 2 nights because it’s a town you won’t want to leave.

-Heading south, let’s go to Valencia and spend a good 4 days exploring the city and the region.
+Heading south, spend a good 4 days exploring the city and the region of Valencia.
 On the way, stop off in Sagunto, which is just a little bit north.
-Here we can walk along the zigzagging paths by old Roman theatres, which take you to Sagunto’s impressive ruins castle.
+Walk along the zigzagging paths by old Roman theatres, which take you to Sagunto’s impressive ruins castle.
 Sitting at a crossroads of two Roman trading routes, the castle was a former stronghold and important commercial centre.
 It dates back to 500 BC.
 Stunning.
 When you arrive into Valencia, Spain’s third largest city, it has a unique cultural identity, as well as a wonderful old town centre that is over 2,000 years old.
 There’s a gorgeous harmonious mix of Roman, Muslim, and Christian influences in its buildings and architecture.
 This city is one that you can just walk around and take it all in.
 Don’t forget to stop by one of the many restaurants that serve the most delicious paella.

 After Valencia, we are off to Andalusia!
 Famous for the Andaluz horse, Sherry and the Flamenco!
-Our first town is Granada where we will spend 4 nights with one day exploring the famous Alhambra Palace which is one of the world’s great architectural masterpieces dating back to the 11th century.
+First, Granada where you can spend 4 nights with one day exploring the famous Alhambra Palace.
+This is one of the world’s great architectural masterpieces dating back to the 11th century.
 For a good 500 years, the Moors ruled the south of Spain, so you’ll find any word that starts with “a” is an Arabic word.
 Moorish poets described the Alhambra Palace as “a pearl set in emeralds,” an allusion to the colour of its buildings and the woods around them.
 The Alhambra represents Muslim art in its final European stages.
-The dominating red fortress towers, the gorgeous palace décor, and the multitude of architectural styles and magnificent gardens of the Generalife, literally meaning “architect’s garden”, are all set in the backdrop of the Sierra Nevada Mountains.
-With soothing pathways for you to walk along, gorgeous fountains for you to sit under, and impeccably maintained hedges, this century-old defensive walls provide views overlooking Granada.
+The dominating red fortress towers, the gorgeous palace décor and the multitude of architectural styles and magnificent gardens of the Generalife, literally meaning “architect’s garden”, are all set in the backdrop of the Sierra Nevada Mountains.
+With soothing pathways for you to walk along, gorgeous fountains for you to sit under and impeccably maintained hedges, this century-old defensive walls provide views overlooking Granada.
 The Alhambra Palace is certainly very memorable.

-The next 2 days I would suggest hiring a car and heading to the beaches of Malaga and then up to the top of the Sierra Nevada, it’s one of the only places in the world where you can be at the beach and then 2 hours later be up skiing and drinking mulled wine.
+The next 2 days hire a car and head to the beaches of Malaga and then up to the top of the Sierra Nevada, it’s one of the only places in the world where you can be at the beach and then 2 hours later be up skiing and drinking mulled wine.

-After Jerez, we are heading to Madrid for our final 4 nights.
+After Jerez, head to Madrid for the final 4 nights.
 You can get the train from Jerez straight to Madrid via Seville.
 It’ll take about three and a half hours in total.
 Once you get to Madrid, a nice way to spend the afternoon is to walk around and admire the gorgeous buildings, as well as the Royal Palace.
 The Royal family still occupy the residence there.